HISPlayer/UnitySamples/introduction.md

 # HISPlayer Unity Samples

-HISPlayer is the most advanced video streaming player for Unity, supporting local, VOD and live contents.
-It enables premium DASH and HLS video streaming inside your games and metaverses on Android, iOS, Windows, Windows UWP, macOS and WebGL.
-We include the support of DRM protection for premium contents and advanced features such as multistream or automatic bitrate adaptation to secure the best video quality.

-Here you can find the list of the official _HISPlayer Samples_.
-The samples are intended to show a comprehensive scene using the _HISPlayer SDK_ to help demostrate features such as play, pause, seek, etc.
+In this page you can find the list of the official _HISPlayer Samples_.
+The samples are intended to show a comprehensive scene using the _HISPlayer SDK_ to help demonstrate features such as play, pause, seek, etc.

 <br>

-## Samples

 ### <ins>HISPlayer Sample</ins>